g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 random shitposts on Twitter, how much of our industry conversation is just talking to ourselves?
 I think it's probably quite a lot.

-As for doing things that are counter-productive, but signal a lot to each other, that behavior is all over the place in security: penetration tests (unit test of security controls, but not how companies are actually hacked), vulnerability/CVE counts (rarely accurate), even Capture the Flag competitions (prioritises tech trivia knowledge over hacking skill or defensive skill).
+As for doing things that may be counter-productive, but signal a lot to each other, that behavior is all over the place in security: penetration tests that turn into unit tests of security controls, vulnerability/CVE counts that turn into ego-measuring contests, even Capture the Flag competitions that prioritise tech trivia knowledge over hacking skill or defensive skill.
 We have countless ways to say to each other "look how leet I am" that don't make a single difference outside our industry.
+(Later edit: this paragraph has bugged me since I wrote it.
+I'm not saying that the above are useless all the time, I know folks who really enjoy and learn from CTFs, for example, but they get used for posturing and signaling a *lot*, which is my main focus here: the social credibility side of these activities.)

 So what to do?
 I don't have advice for others, aside from the general recommendation that you grab the book and give it a think yourself.
 Personally, I'm going to be attempting a lot more outreach to folks who don't necessarily